morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 Now that concludes the end of the processing steps for 16S amplicon data in Dada2.
 Next exercise we will analyze our data and explore differences between samples statistically!

-## 📝 Assignment due before next class on Canvas
+## 📝 Assignment due before next lab on Canvas

 Using the ASV_counts, ASV_taxonomy tables, and ASV.fa files, answer the following questions:

-1. Pick one ASV, not identified at the domain level, and blast its sequence on NCBI.
-What were the top 5 hits?
-2. What are the 3 most abundant taxa in the sample you chose?
+1. What are the 3 most abundant taxa in the sample you chose?
-3. Pick one of the three and tell me something about them (metabolism, lifestyle, other environments they are found, etc.).
+2. Pick one of the three and tell me something about them (metabolism, lifestyle, other environments they are found, etc.).
 Provide references.
+3. Blast the ASV you chose on NCBI.
+What were the top hits?
+Did they match?